pramnora/qb64/cryptography/rot13/README.md

 **ALGORITHMS**

-It is certainly worthwhile noting that, quite often, in the computing world,
+It is certainly worthwhile noting that, quite often, in the computing world;
 what truly matters most...is NOT the programming language itself;
 this is because many different programming languages can be used to solve exactly the same task;
 so, it really doesn't matter we write the code using: C/C++/Java/Javascript/BASIC/-etc.;
 instead, what really matters is our careful *understanding* of the step by step **ALGORITHM**;
-an **ALGORITHM** meaning...breaking down/and, then, solving problems, carefully, step by step.
+an **ALGORITHM** meaning...breaking down/and, then, solving problems, very carefully, step by step.